googleapis/google-cloud-cpp/google/cloud/spanner/quickstart/README.md

 some experience as a C++ developer and that you have a working C++ toolchain (compiler, linker, etc.) installed on your platform.

+## Before you begin

+To run the quickstart examples you will need a working Google Cloud Platform (GCP) project, as well as a Cloud Spanner instance and database.
+The [Cloud Spanner quickstart][spanner-quickstart-link] covers the necessary steps in detail.
+Make a note of the GCP project id, the instance id, and the database id as you will need them below.

 ## Configuring authentication for the C++ Client Library

 Like most Google Cloud Platform (GCP) services, Cloud Spanner requires that